Horizon-Scanning/scar-documentation/docs/dashboards/worldwide_exports.en.md

 **Columns:**
 - **Country** - Trading nation
 - **Recent Months (8)** - Data availability indicators (✓/✗) for each month
-- **Year over Year** - Ratio comparing current month's data to same month last year
+- **Year over Year** - Ratio comparing current month's data to same month last year.
+A green cell means there are no deficiencies compared to last year.
-- **Total Records Last Year** - Total number of reported trade records for the same month last year
+- **Total Records** - Total number of reported trade records for the current month

 **Data Quality Indicators:**
 - ✓ **Green check** - Data reported for this month
 - ✗ **Red cross** - Data missing for this month
+- **Green cell (YoY)** - No deficiencies compared to last year
 - **YoY Ratio < 1.0** - Less data reported than previous year
 - **YoY Ratio > 1.0** - More data reported than previous year